send mail

 • and more — all within the Dutch context.

-Key Functions in M&A Transactions
+Key functions in M&A transactions

 A Dutch M&A lawyer is involved in nearly every aspect of a transaction, from its inception to finalization, although they are not usually involved in setting the purchase price or the post-closing integration.
 Their specific functions include: